steffichoi/e-cal/README.md

 NEED TO DO
 - review code in adapters. should be able to condense
 - use string resources to clean up code

+BUGSS!!!
+- add task time. needs to be 24 hr...? or something on that page is broken

 REQUEST:
 (enrico)